netsec-ethz/scion-quic-multipath_I-D/draft-vanbommel-zaeschke-scion-quic-multipath.md

 # Introduction

-We consider several application profiles, including data transfer {{data}}, low latency {{lola}} and high availability / redundancy {{redu}}.
+We consider several application profiles, including data transfer {{datra}}, low latency {{lola}} and high availability / redundancy {{redu}}.

 One example of an application / algorithm is discussed in {{DMTP}}.

-TODO Introduction
+The aim of this document is to provide guidelins for designing and implementing multipathing over SCION.
+Some key differences to traditional (non-SCION) networks are the availability of the actual route (on the granularity of autonomous systems) and the availability of path metadata, such as latency and banwidth, for path segments.

 # Conventions and Definitions